 People, in their surprise, always ask why, what happened, what are you going to do, how are you going to live?
 Well first of all, I retired from that particular career path and company, not life!
 Yes it was a big deal walking away from a paycheck, stock and bonuses.
 While, my husband and I did plan financially for this time in our lives, it was my heart that spoke up and made the decision easy.

 I had an awesome Human Resources (HR) career for 30+ years.
-Part of my job was coaching employees and leaders and the company I worked for supported the coaching discipline and provided great training.
+Part of my job was coaching employees and leaders.
+The company I worked for supported the coaching discipline and provided great training.
 I also volunteered for coaching opportunities outside of my daily responsibilities.
 I worked for people, organizations and companies that I continue to respect and admire.
 I worked in a few different industries from non-profits to Fortune 500s — through times of abundance when companies were growing; and most recently, economic down turns with constant restructuring and layoffs.

 I was emotionally and physically exhausted and, more importantly, I was losing the sense of connection to much of the work I was doing.
 Then, through my company, I had an AMAZING opportunity to do a six-month volunteer assignment for an NGO in Rwanda —life changed!
 I immediately started to look at my life, the world and its possibilities differently.
 I thought this experience would transform my approach to my corporate role.
 Instead, it continually reinforced my desire for a completely different lifestyle.
 I wanted to take my passion for coaching, the best part of my day-to-day work that I loved, and create a new career that would allow me more time with family and community.
 In essence, life on my own terms!